red-hat-storage/RHCS-vagrant/README.md

 	* containerized install: decide whether or not and how many additional ceph services (RGW, MDS, etc.) you want to co-locate to the OSD nodes
   * Decide if you want a separate client node
   * Decide if you want vagrant to initialize the cluster (using `ceph-ansible`) for you
-  * If you opted to initialize the cluster, decide whether you want to deploy `ceph-metrics`
+  * If you opted to initialize the cluster, decide whether you want to deploy `ceph-metrics` (**only available for rpm-based filestore-backed clusters**)
   * Wait a while

 ## Usage